Illinois Valley Community College

 For most skilled trades, you’ll work under a licensed professional until you meet the required on-the-job hours.
 Completing a respected trade school program helps you secure those first positions.

 Illinois has a strong network of unions, employers, and technical colleges.
-The state's mix of metropolitan and manufacturing regions creates steady demand for:
+The state’s mix of metropolitan and manufacturing regions creates ongoing hiring needs for:

 A targeted trade program can put you in line for apprenticeships or entry-level positions faster than a traditional degree.